christianprescott/assembly/README.md

 ## Scene Configuration

-`Assembly.load` accepts two arguments to build the scene: the geometry definition and a configuration object.
+`Assembly.load(obj, config)` accepts two arguments to build the scene: the geometry definition and a sidecar configuration object.
 See dist/examples for samples.

 ### `obj: String`

 Wavefront OBJ definition of geometry.
 Objects must be uniquely named.
-Objects should be positioned so the Assembly is complete and each component is in the desired position.
+Objects should be positioned so the assembly is complete and each component is in the desired position.

-Rigid bodies are determined from geometry bounding box.
+Define geometry for both the rendered scene and physics rigid bodies, the configuration object will define each object's role.

+Objects are rendered Z up and Y forward.

 ### `config: Object`